botanalytics/docs/docs/metrics/audience/acquisition/medium/distribution.md

 Data from the graph can guide the adaptation of marketing strategies to match evolving user acquisition trends and preferences.

+### Summary

 In summary, an Acquisition Medium Horizontal Distribution Bar Graph for a chatbot visually presents the distribution of user acquisition across different mediums or channels, helping businesses make data-driven decisions about resource allocation and medium optimization in a horizontal format.